Azure/AzureDataLake/docs/Release_Notes/2018/2018_Winter/USQL_Release_Notes_2018_Winter.md

 	SET @@FeaturePreviews = "FileSetV2Dot5:off";

-#### U-SQL R Extensions bug fixes and performance and scale improvements
+#### U-SQL Python, R and Cognitive Extensions bug fixes and performance and scale improvements

-##### R, Python and Cognitive Extension UDOs can use more memory
+##### The extension UDOs can use up to 5GB of memory

-The R, Python and Cognitive Extension UDOs have been updated to provide access to up tomemory 5GB of  (up from 500MB) starting in version 1.0.6.
+The R, Python and Cognitive Extension UDOs have been updated to provide access to up to 5GB of memory (up from 500MB) starting in version 1.0.6.
 If you are using an older version of the extensions, please visit the Azure Portal to update to the latest version.

+##### U-SQL Python Extension provides data frame indexing by column name

+The Python extension now allows access to data frame columns by name regardless of the width of the data frame.
+Before this, indexing by column name only worked for data frames with 10 columns and access to wider data frames was restricted to indices.

+##### U-SQL R Extension handles nullable types

+The U-SQL R extension now supports nullable types.

 ## U-SQL Preview Features